If you are interested in the world of clothing, and in particular that of costumes, you have probably already heard of Antonio Liverano.

 Creating beauty, the profession of a men's tailor

-Antonio tells an anecdote about a client who, already having several tailors, wanted to hire his services because he found his work more classic (as opposed to that of others, more modern).
+Antonio tells an anecdote about a client who, already having several tailors, wanted to hire his services because he found his work more classic (as opposed to that of others, which was more modern).

-Antonio replies that there are no modern or classic costumes: they create beauty and everyone loves beauty.
+Antonio answers that there are no modern or classic costumes: they create beauty and everyone loves beauty.

 Noi facciamo il bello (…) il bello piace a tutti

-“Ugliness doesn’t sell well,” said Raymond Loewy.
-But we still need to know what beauty is and how we define what is beautiful.
+"Ugliness sells poorly," said Raymond Loewy.
+But we still need to know what beauty is and how we define it.

 What is beauty?

-I don't want to engage in counter philosophy, but beauty can be understood, in the classic sense of Greek philosophy, as a harmony of proportions.
+I don't want to engage in barroom philosophy, but beauty can be understood, in the classical sense of Greek philosophy, as a harmony of proportions.
 It is a quasi-scientific judgment.

-If I ask you "what is a beautiful piece of clothing?", I already know what you will answer: the material, the cut, the details.
-In short, there are rules to respect.
+If I ask you "what is a beautiful garment?", I already know what you will answer: the material, the cut, the details.
+In short, there are rules to follow.
 I tend to agree, but I don't know if the answer is that simple.

-We can consider that it is a little reductive and like the transgression of these principles, as with the dark style, which also has its own rules.
-Antonio also makes it clear that “everyone loves beauty”.
+We can consider that it is a bit reductive and like the transgression of these principles, as with the dark style, which also has its own rules.
+Antonio also specifies that "everyone likes beauty".
 Including those who are not aware of the rules a priori .

-It thus takes up part of the apparent contradiction formulated by Kant (antinomy of taste) - yes, yes, you are indeed on a fashion medium - namely that there exists a common sense of beauty.
+He thus takes up part of the apparent contradiction formulated by Kant (antinomy of taste) - yes, yes, you are indeed on a fashion media - namely that there exists a common sense of beauty.

 Beauty is universal: almost everyone finds Beethoven's ninth symphony beautiful, or more simply a sunset.
 No need to explain it or make a mathematical demonstration...
 But at the same time, beauty passes through the filter of our own subjectivity .

-This allows us to put an end to “to each their own”; “tastes and colors cannot be discussed”; “the idea of beauty is only subjective”.
-By being able to discern beauty from ugliness, men will always choose beauty.
+This allows us to put an end to the "to each his own taste"; "tastes and colors are not debatable"; "the idea of beauty is only subjective".
+By coming to distinguish the beautiful from the ugly, men will always choose the beautiful.

-To close this anecdote on modern and classic suits, you should still know that the cuts of Liverano suits have been updated .
+To conclude this anecdote about modern and classic suits, it is important to know that the cuts of Liverano suits have been updated .
 They are narrower to keep up with the times.
-So yes, their costumes are beautiful, but they are not timeless.
+So yes, their suits are beautiful, but they are not timeless.

-It makes sense, who would want to wear costumes from 50 years ago today?
-Body shapes have changed and so have our ideas of a costume.
+It makes sense, who would want to wear the suits of 50 years ago?
+Body shapes have changed and so has the idea of a suit.

 I Colori di Antonio, the film in summary